Do’s and don’ts for a good user test

 For the right results, it’s really important that the tasks in a usertest align with the participant.

 And then we adjust our tasks to align with that information.
-For example: “You just told me that you’ll be going on a holiday to the United States.
+For example: “You just told me that you’ll be going on a holiday to Canada.
 Can you figure out what kind of traveler’s insurance you might need for that?”

 4. The more realistic the task, the better the result

 Even better is when you connect real consequences to the completion of a task.
-If your website sells shoes, for example, then a great task could be: “Is there a certain pair of shoes that you might like?” (…) “Okay, then you can try to find those.
-And you can take home whatever pair you select.
-It’s on us.”
+If your website sells shoes, for example, then a great task could be: “Is there a certain pair of shoes that you might like?” (…) “Okay, can you try to find those?
+If you find what you like, you can buy them.
+We’ve got a 50 dollar voucher you can use today.”

-By setting realistic tasks like this, you trigger the most natural behavior.
-And you can see what users really pay mind to when they choose and buy a product.
+By setting realistic tasks like this, you get the most natural behavior.
+And you can see what users really pay attention to when choosing and buying your product.

 Okay, okay.
-You got it, usertests are important.
+You got it by now, user tests are important.

-And now you’re probably thinking, I can do that myself.
+And now you’re probably thinking, I could do that myself.

 That’s true.

-If the alternative is that you don’t do any usertests, please do your own usertests.
+If the alternative is that you don’t do any user testing, go ahead and do your own user testing.
 Go sit next to a user, let them use your website and learn.

 But if it’s an option for you, then you should let a professional do your user research.
 Why?